openwisp/netjsonconfig/docs/source/general/commandline_utility.rst

                             Configuration backend: openwrt or openwisp
       --method {render,generate,write}, -m {render,generate,write, validate}
-                            Backend method to use. "render" returns the configuration in text format"generate" returns a
-                            tar.gz archive as output; "write" is like generate but writes to disk, "validate" validates the resulting NetJSON against the backend schema;
+                            Backend method to use. "render" returns the configuration in text format; "generate" returns a tar.gz archive as output; "write" is like generate but writes to disk; "validate" validates the combination of config and templates passed in input;

       --args [ARGS [ARGS ...]], -a [ARGS [ARGS ...]]
                             Optional arguments that can be passed to methods